aws-amplify/aws-sdk-ios/README.md

 **Note**: Most of the service client classes have a singleton method to get a default client.
 The naming convention is `+ defaultSERVICENAME` (e.g. `+ defaultS3TransferManager` in the above code snippet).
 This singleton method creates a service client with `defaultServiceConfiguration`, which you set up in step 5, and maintains a strong reference to the client.

-## AWSTask
+## Working with AWSTask

-With native AWSTask support in the SDK for iOS, you can chain async requests instead of nesting them.
-It makes the logic cleaner, while keeping the code more readable.
-Read [Working with AWSTask](http://docs.aws.amazon.com/mobile/sdkforios/developerguide/awstask.html) to learn how to use AWSTask.
+To work with asynchronous operations without blocking the UI thread, the SDK provides AWSTask objects.

+The AWSTask class is a renamed version of BFTask from the Bolts framework.
+For complete documentation on Bolts, see the [Bolts-iOS repo](https://github.com/BoltsFramework/Bolts-ObjC)

 ## Logging